-- Faculty members are able to describe their participation in planning and goal setting processes. - Goals relevant to students and teachers' actions are evident and accessible.

-- Leader's presentations to faculty provide recurring updates on the status of plan implementation and progress toward goals. - Leader's presentations to parents focus on the school goals for student achievement. - Other leadership evidence of proficiency on this indicator. - Students are able to articulate the goals for their achievement which emerged from faculty and school leader planning. - Teachers and students track their progress toward accomplishment of the stated goals. - Other impact evidence of proficiency on this indicator.
+- Faculty members are able to describe their participation in planning and goal setting processes. - Goals relevant to students and teachers' actions are evident and accessible. - Students are able to articulate the goals for their achievement which emerged from faculty and school leader planning. - Teachers and students track their progress toward accomplishment of the stated goals. - Other impact evidence of proficiency on this indicator.

-Scale Levels: (choose one) Where there is suffi icient evidence to rate current p roficiency on this indicator, assign a proficiency level by checking one of the four proficiency levels below.
-If not being rated at this time, leave bl ank: [] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically, what has been obse erved that reflects current profi ciency on this indicator?
-The examples above are ill lustrative and do no t reflect an exclusive list of wha it is expected):
+Scale Levels: (choose one) Where there is sufficient evidence to rate current proficiency on this indicator, assign a proficiency level by checking one of the four proficiency levels below.
+If not being rated at this time, leave blank:

+[] H ighly Effective [] Effective [] Needs [] Unsatisfactory Improvement Evidence Log (Specifically, what has been observed that reflects current proficiency on this indica ator?
+The example s above are illustrative e and do not reflect an e exclusive list of what is expec cted):

-Highly Effective Effective Needs Improvement Unsatisfactory What methods of sharing successful planning processes with other school leaders are most likely to generate district-wide improvements?
+Highly Effective What methods of sharing successful planning processes with other school leaders are most likely to generate district-wide improvements?

 How will you monitor progress toward the goals so that adjustments needed are evident in time to make "course corrections?"

 How do you engage more faculty in the planning process so that there is a uniform faculty understanding of the goals set?

 How are other school leaders implementing planning and goal setting?